 Fees and delivery

-Fees: Fees vary depending on area of study.
+Fees: International higher degree research fees vary depending on the area of study.
 Please see our International Research Fee Schedule for more information.

 Start your unlimited journey today.

-As a philosophy research graduate, you can look forward to career opportunities in:
+As a Doctor of Philosophy graduate, you can look forward to career opportunities in settings such as:

 Apply now and start your unlimited journey.

 The tuition fees quoted above are the fees for the normal full-time study load of the course (80 credit points) per annum.
 International students will be subject to a variable fee regime; i.e. enrolled students will be required to pay fees during their course based on the approved fee for each calendar year.
 Fee changes (if any) will occur at 1 January each calendar year.
 Students who extend their course past the normal finish date of the course will be required to pay additional fees based on the prevailing fee level.
 Western Sydney University is a multi-campus institution.
 The University reserves the right to alter the location of its courses between campuses and other locations as necessary.
 Students should be aware of the possibility of change of location for the whole or part of courses for which they enrol and should plan for the need to travel between Western Sydney campuses.